Biden administration rushes to accommodate border surge, with few signs of plans to contain it

 “Biden ran on being the anti-Trump,” she said.
 “He made clear that an emphasis on deterrence was not what he was going to do, and he got elected.
 So I think using enforcement as a primary means of managing what is happening at border is not what he wants to do.”

 Biden ran for president on promises to repudiate his predecessor’s policies and make the United States more welcoming to immigrants again.
-Six weeks after taking office, he appears on a path to a crisis, despite months of warnings from veteran Homeland Security officials about the risks of abrupt policy moves during a pandemic and when millions of Mexicans, Central Americans and others are facing deteriorating and desperate conditions back home.
+Six weeks after taking office, he appears on a path to a crisis, despite months of warnings from veteran Homeland Security officials about the risks of abrupt policy moves during the pandemic and when millions of Mexicans, Central Americans and others are facing deteriorating and desperate conditions back home.

 Border arrests and detentions were already at their highest levels in years when Biden took office, and the pandemic has severely reduced the government’s detention and shelter capacity.
 Biden quickly ordered a halt to border wall construction, curtailed deportations and ended deterrent measures such as President Donald Trump’s “Remain in Mexico” policy that left thousands of asylum seekers stranded in dangerous border cities.